gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ### DTLS 1.3 Considerations

-   The procedures of Section 4.2.1 of {{RFC6347}} MUST NOT be followed.
+   The procedures of Section 4.2.1 of {{RFC6347}} are irrelevant.
-   Instead, when currently using epoch n, for n > 3, DTLS packets from epoch n - 1 and n MUST be processed.
+   When receiving DTLS packets using epoch n, no DTLS packets from earlier epochs are received.

 ## Handling of Endpoint-Pair Shared Secrets